-In case you haven’t heard, only outdoor dining is allowed in Miami right now.
-And if you haven’t looked out a window in the last month, it’s been raining a lot.
-It’s probably going to keep raining too, because Miami summers are mean bullies who only want to ruin your plans.
+It rains a lot in Miami - especially during summer, because Miami weather is a bully who only wants to ruin your plans.
 Luckily, there are plenty of restaurants in this city where you can eat outside in the rain without getting all soggy.
 Here are some of our favorites.

 The Wynwood beer garden’s outdoor seating is pretty well covered, which is both good for protection from the rain and the sun when it inevitably clears up after 17 minutes of intense downpour.
 They’ve got beer, sausages, and burgers here.
-As a bonus, reservations aren’t required.
+As a bonus, walk-ins are welcome, and this is one of the few spots in Wynwood where we can (usually) find a table during the weekends.

 Garcia’s outdoor seating - both on the second floor and ground level - is covered.
 So you can take comfort in knowing your oysters will stay safe in case one of those scattered thunderstorms decides to scatter itself all over you.
-Reservations are suggested and you can call (305) 375-0765 to make one.
+Sit back, have a cocktail, and be glad you’re not one of the people in a rented yacht driving by.

 Not all of Amara’s outdoor space is covered, but the bulk of their waterfront tables do have a roof above them.
 Just be sure to make a reservation so you know you’ll have one of those tables, and order with confidence.
 Pretty much all the seafood here is very good.